HHS/simpler-grants-gov/documentation/decisions/adr/2023-08-01-analytics-platform.md

 ## Decision Outcome <!-- REQUIRED -->

-We recommend moving forward with analytics.usa.gov through the Digital Analytics Program.
+We recommend moving forward with analytics.usa.gov through the Digital Analytics Program for the public facing analytics.
 The platform aligns well with our goals due to its robust data tracking capabilities, allowing us to monitor essential metrics and custom events critical to our project's success.
 Its comprehensive data visualization and reporting features ensure that data can be presented in an easily understandable format for various audiences, including the general public and internal stakeholders at HHS.
 Since it is run by the Digital Analytics Program, we have greater confidence in the data and security standards.
 It is free for government agencies.
 Additionally, it allows us to align with other government agencies and ensure transparency to public.

+We recommend Google Analytics with any logged in pages.
+Since DAP is powered by Google Analytics, it makes sense to have the same Analytics platform on those pages.

 ### Positive Consequences <!-- OPTIONAL -->